 Any scrap metal --- such as bicycles (without tires), lawnmowers (without tires), fencing, pipes, garage doors --- are accepted free of charge but must be free of contaminants and manageable in size.
 The recycling center reserves the right to decline any item if it does not comply with written or verbal specifications for acceptance.

-Household hazardous materials are also accepted free of charge to Dickinson County residents.
+Household hazardous materials are also accepted free of charge to Dickinson County residents (excluding the cities of Terril and Superior).

 Wood chips & compost